LoganDGraham/StochasticProcesses/README.md

 ```

 ## Basic Example
-Bring StochasticProcesses's exported functions and structs into the namespace by running
+Bring `StochasticProcesses`'s exported functions and structs into the namespace by running
 ```julia-repl
 using StochasticProcesses
 ```